Frodo-Web/frodo-tips/linux-admin/rabbitmq.md

 The use of a paging file allows the operating system to handle situations where the demand for memory exceeds the physical capacity.
 However, accessing data from the hard disk is significantly slower than accessing data from RAM, so excessive paging can lead to performance degradation.

 In the context of RabbitMQ or other server applications, it's important to monitor and manage paging carefully, as excessive paging can impact the overall performance of the system.
 RabbitMQ, for example, relies on sufficient system resources, including RAM, for efficient message processing.
 If the system is heavily paging, it may indicate a need for more physical RAM or adjustments to the system's configuration.

+## Connection Pooling
+1. Use Connection Pooling Libraries

+    Implement or utilize existing connection pooling libraries specifically designed for RabbitMQ.
+Libraries such as rabbitmq-dotnet-client for .NET or pika for Python offer features to manage connections efficiently.

+2. Minimize Connections

+    Share Connections: Where possible, share connections between threads or application components instead of opening a new connection for each thread or task.
+    Connection Per Application: Aim for a single connection per application (when feasible) and use multiple channels within that connection for different threads or tasks.

+3. Optimize Channel Usage

+    Channels over Connections: Use multiple channels within a single connection to parallelize tasks rather than multiple connections.
+Channels are lightweight and can be used by different threads to communicate with RabbitMQ.
+    Close Channels Properly: Ensure that channels are properly closed when they are no longer needed to free up resources.

+4. Monitor and Tune Connection Parameters

+    Heartbeat Timeout: Configure the heartbeat timeout setting to ensure that idle connections are kept alive or closed appropriately, which helps in detecting and freeing up dead connections.
+    Connection Timeout: Set appropriate connection timeouts to avoid hanging connections, which can occupy valuable resources.

+5. Handle Connection Failures Gracefully

+    Automatic Recovery: Utilize RabbitMQ client features that support automatic connection and channel recovery in case of connection failures.
+    Retry Mechanisms: Implement intelligent retry mechanisms with exponential backoff to handle temporary network issues or RabbitMQ server unavailability.

+6. Use High Availability and Load Balancing

+    Cluster Configuration: In a clustered RabbitMQ setup, ensure connections are distributed evenly across the cluster nodes to balance the load.
+    Client-Side Load Balancing: Use client-side load balancing to distribute connections and channels across multiple RabbitMQ nodes in a cluster.

+7. Configure Resource Limits

+    Limit the Number of Connections: Configure RabbitMQ to limit the number of connections and channels per connection to prevent overuse of resources.
+    Memory and Disk Space Alarms: Set up memory and disk space alarms in RabbitMQ to get alerts when resource usage is high, which might indicate issues with connection or channel usage.

+8. Regular Monitoring and Auditing

+    Monitor Connection Metrics: Regularly monitor metrics related to connections and channels, such as the number of active connections, channels per connection, and message rates.
+    Audit and Optimize: Periodically audit your connection usage and pooling strategy to identify inefficiencies and opportunities for optimization.

+9. Adjust OS-Level Settings

+    File Descriptors Limit: Ensure the operating system's file descriptor limit is high enough to support the number of connections and channels your application needs.
+    Networking Configuration: Tune networking parameters such as TCP keepalive to ensure connections are managed efficiently at the OS level.

+## Erlang VM and System optimizations
+Erlang VM Options:

+    Garbage Collection Tuning
+        +hms <size>: Sets the default heap size for processes.
+        +hmbs <size>: Sets the default heap block size for processes.

+    Scheduler Settings
+        +S <schedulers>:<schedulers_online>: Configures the number of schedulers and the number of schedulers online.
+This should align with the number of CPU cores.

+    Async Threads
+        +A <count>: Increases the number of asynchronous IO threads, improving file and socket IO performance.

+    Network Settings
+        +K true: Enables kernel poll, which can improve networking performance on supported platforms.

+    Symmetric Multiprocessing (SMP) Support
+        +S <cores>: Enables SMP support, setting the number of scheduler threads to the number of CPU cores.

+    Memory Allocation
+        +MMmcs <size>: Adjusts the maximum memory block size for multiblock carriers.
+        +M<type> <option>: Fine-tunes memory allocators (e.g., +Ml, +Mu, +Ms) for different types of memory usage.

+    Process Limits
+        +P <number>: Sets the maximum number of concurrent Erlang processes.

+    Low Latency Optimizations
+        Specific options for low latency are more about tuning the above parameters (like garbage collection and scheduler settings) to favor responsiveness over throughput.

+RabbitMQ Configuration Options:

+    File Descriptors
+        Increase the file descriptor limit at the OS level and configure RabbitMQ (ulimit -n <number>) to allow more concurrent connections and files.

+    Memory and Disk Alarms
+        Set vm_memory_high_watermark and disk_free_limit in the RabbitMQ configuration file to control memory and disk usage alarms.

+    Network Configuration
+        Adjust tcp_listeners and ssl_listeners to define ports and interfaces for RabbitMQ to accept client connections.

+    High Availability and Clustering
+        Configure cluster_partition_handling, ha_policy, and ha_sync_mode to manage behavior in clustered environments.

+    Management Plugin
+        Enable the RabbitMQ management plugin (rabbitmq-plugins enable rabbitmq_management) to monitor and manage RabbitMQ nodes.

+    Logging and Tracing
+        Configure log_levels to adjust the verbosity of RabbitMQ logs for better insights during optimization and troubleshooting.

+    Message and Queue Limits
+        Set queue_index_embed_msgs_below and queue_index_max_journal_entries to optimize message storage and retrieval.

+System-Level Optimizations:

+    File Descriptors Limit
+        ulimit -n <number>: Sets the limit for open files, which is critical for RabbitMQ's ability to handle many simultaneous connections.

+    Networking Parameters
+        Adjust TCP/IP settings such as tcp_fin_timeout, tcp_tw_reuse, and tcp_keepalive_time to improve network performance and connection handling.

+    Disk Performance
+        Use faster disks (e.g., SSDs) and configure RAID levels appropriately for the balance of performance and redundancy.
 ## RabbitMQ learning roadmap
 Here's a roadmap to guide your learning journey:
 1. Understand Messaging Concepts: